Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 ## Excursions — Access by Permission

 Access rarely occurred directly.
 Landing sites were controlled.
 Movement followed marked routes.
 Wildlife was approached through distance rather than proximity.
 The restrictions did not feel burdensome.
 They explained the condition of what remained.
 The system was not organized for convenience.
-It was organized for continuity.

-Observation required participation within those limits.
+It was organized for continuity.Observation required participation within those limits.
 The rules were not separate from the experience.

 They were the experience.